 Focus and Scope

-Al-Raida, The Pioneer, is a bi-annual interdisciplinary semi peer-reviewed journal published by Arab Institute for Women (AiW) at the Lebanese American University (LAU) in Lebanon.
+Al-Raida, The Pioneer, is a bi-annual interdisciplinary semi peer-reviewed journal published by the Arab Institute for Women (AiW) at the Lebanese American University (LAU) in Beirut, Lebanon.

-The Institute strengthens research on and by women in the Arab world at national, regional, and international levels and provides much-needed Arab perspectives to global discourses on Arab women and gender equality in the region.
-Al-Raida is the Institute’s signature journal, in publication since May 1976.
+The Institute strengthens research on and by women in the Arab region at national, regional, and international levels and provides much-needed perspectives to global discourses on women and gender equality in the Arab region.
+Al-Raida is the Institute’s signature journal, and has been in publication since May 1976.

-Al-Raida’s mission is to give voice to Arab women through enhancing understanding between Arab women and women worldwide, highlighting scholarship on and by Arab women, promoting research on Arab women’s issues, and serving as a platform for young voices and activists in the Arab world.
+Al-Raida’s mission is to give voice to women in the Arab region by enhancing understanding between the region and the world; highlighting scholarship on and by women in the region; promoting research on women's rights and gender issues; and serving as a platform for young voices and activists across the region.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.